-Additionally, the Land Evaluation (LE) portion of LESA is intended as a means to determine the 'Best Prime Farmland' designation of a particular site or parcel.
+The Land Evaluation (LE) portion of LESA is additionally intended as a means to determine the 'Best Prime Farmland' designation of a particular site or parcel.

-The LESA is one of several tools intended to assist in making land use decisions; it should be used in conjunction with the Champaign County Land Resource Management Plan and county land use regulations such as the zoning ordinance, subdivision regulations, and stormwater management policy.
+The LESA is one of several tools intended to assist in making land use decisions; it should be used in conjunction with the Champaign County Land Resource Management Plan, and land use regulations including the Champaign County Zoning Ordinance, Champaign County Subdivision Regulations, and Champaign County Stormwater Management Policy.